Genovo Technology

 Essential Features of Agentic AI

-1. Autonomy & Initiative
+1. Freedom and Initiative

 3. Context Awareness & Goal-Oriented Behavior

-4. Learning and Feedback Loops
+4. Loops of Learning and Feedback

 Architecture and the Operation of Agentic AI